nicole140002-wang/UAV-land-cover-classification-svm/README.md

 **Object-based image analysis (OBIA) · SVM supervised classification · image segmentation · post-classification refinement · ArcGIS Pro raster workflows.**

-## Reproducibility

-Performed in ArcGIS Pro using: **Segment Mean Shift → Train SVM Classifier → Classify → Raster Calculator** for post-classification refinement. *(If your tool names differ, adjust this line to match what you actually used.)*

 ## Limitations

 Independent ground-truth data were not available, so a formal external accuracy assessment is not reported.
 The final map should therefore be interpreted as a supervised-classification workflow and spatial interpretation exercise rather than a production-ready land-cover dataset.